fz16336/Learning-Page/_posts/2019-03-21-machine-learning-from-a-bayesian-perspective.markdown

 $$ y = w_{0} + w_{1}x $$

 In a simple linear regression as above, the parameters are the weights $w_{0}$ and $w_{1}$, where $w_{0}$ is the bias or offset parameter (y-axis intercept) whilst $w_{1}$ is the gradient parameter.
 These two parameters are what determine the exact structure of the best-fit line we have all come to know.
-Let us now define a joint distribution for our two parameters denoted as $P(\mathbf{W})$.
+Let us now define a joint distribution for our two parameters denoted as $$P(\mathbf{W})$$.
 However, when playing with probability there are many uncertainties that can arise, one of which is the uncertainty that the data itself can be corrupted.
 To take into consideration of errors/noise in the data, let us make an assumption that there is an additive noise in our model denoted as $\epsilon$.

 $$ y = w_{0} + w_{1}x + \epsilon$$